April 3, 2026

 War history

 Of the armed conflicts between Japan and China, the two Sino-Japanese wars, the later one in particular, are still fresh in the collective memory of both countries.
-Territory disputes, rivalry over access to natural resources resulting in military provocation, are some of the issues that the countries face at present.
+Territorial disputes and competition over natural resources continue to shape tensions between the two countries, particularly in the East China Sea.

 Bertie Coningsby is convinced that both former and current political disputes greatly hinder the building of healthy relations between the east-Asian neighbors.